pculllback/atml3-docs/source/includes/_container_parameters.md

              [/list]
 ```

-The `List` parameter makes a group into a list of elements.
+The `list` parameter makes a group into a list of elements.
 By default, a markdown list will be generated, with the optional style-parameter the format can be switched to HTML or BBCode.
 This is however discouraged because we try to render everything through markdown and process it into other output types later.

 Additionally an ID can be set to the element.